xdrpp/stc/goxdr/goxdr.1.md

 ~~~~

 For other types, however, this generated function casts `v` to a more
-convenient alternate type implementing the methods above.
-For
+convenient alternate type implementing the interfaces described in the
-instance, this function in the pre-defined boilerplate casts an
+previous subsection.
+As an example, the following function in the
-ordinary `*int32` into the defined type `*XdrInt32` which implements
+pre-defined boilerplate casts an ordinary `*int32` into the defined
-the `XdrNum32` interface:
+type `*XdrInt32` which implements the `XdrNum32` interface:

 ~~~~{.go}
 func XDR_int32(x XDR, name string, v *int32) {